JasonEst-11/CatsInBoxes/README.md

 The game is built using Vue.js and Bootstrap for a smooth, responsive user interface, and is hosted on Netlify.

-The photos on this game are randomly generated adn provided by the Lorem Picsum API.
+The photos on this game are randomly generated and provided by the Lorem Picsum API.
 You can check out their documentation [here](https://picsum.photos/).
 ## Demo

 You can play the game here: [Photographic Memory](https://master--photographic-memory.netlify.app/)